estefand/QMB6617S25/module_08_validity/README.md

 to show the different outcomes that occur for different levels of predicted probabilities.

 For example, plot the proportion of events across predicted probabilities.
-Perhaps the predicted outcome probabilities could be sorted into bins before plotting the trend in line charts.
+Unlike with continuous variables, the predicted outcome probabilities should always be sorted into bins before plotting the trend in line charts. otherwise, the observations will be clustered around zero and one (for binary events) and it will be difficult to discern any changes in predicted proportions.